bugvpn1/tutorial/en-US/macos/shadowrocket.md

 1. **Select Node**: Click on a server node in the list to select it (a dot will appear next to it).
 2. **Start Connection**: Toggle the switch at the top to enable the proxy.
-3. **Confirm Permissions**: First-time users must allow the system to add VPN configurations (password/Touch ID required).
+3. **Confirm Permissions**: First-time users must allow the system to add VPN configurations (Password/Touch ID required).
-4. **Verify Connection**: Check for the VPN status in the menu bar.
+4. **Verify Connection**: Check for the VPN icon in your menu bar.

 ---